In Iran, a massive cemetery struggles to keep up with virus

 But it was not big enough for the coronavirus, which roared into Iran early this year, seeding the region’s worst outbreak.

-Iran has reported over 700,000 infections and more than 39,000 deaths — and has set single-day death records 10 times over the past month.
+Iran has reported over 715,000 infections and said that 39,664 have died so far of the coronavirus.
+The country has set single-day death records 10 times over the past month.
+Another record came on Wednesday, with 462 deaths.
 Almost half of the country’s reported virus fatalities have happened in Tehran, putting pressure on the cemetery.

 Far past the graves of the dead from Iran’s war with Iraq and those of politicians, the cemetery has expanded to a new area.
 Tehran’s leaders announced in June that they were preparing 15,000 new graves there — about 5,000 more than in a typical year.
 Satellite pictures from September show the plots — deep enough to allow for as many as three bodies in each — newly dug, each separated by a layer of dirt and bricks.